r-lib/vctrs/bench/unique.md

 ================

-Exploration of the performance of unique as a proxy for the performance of the underyling dictionary + hash code.
+Exploration of the performance of unique as a proxy for the performance of the underlying dictionary + hash code.

 ``` r
 library(tidyverse)